-In the midst of a volatile market, it’s easy to get caught up in waves of emotion.
-Anger, fear, sadness, worry and especially panic can cause you to make serious and costly mistakes.
-To be an educated investor, it’s important to know how to deal with the emotional side of investing so you can avoid these mistakes—and avoid losing thousands of dollars.
+In the midst of a market dip, it’s easy to get caught up in waves of emotion.
+Fear and worry can lead to panic—which could cause you to make serious and costly mistakes.
+To be an educated investor, it’s important to know how to deal with the emotional side of investing so you can avoid making mistakes in times like these—and avoid losing thousands of dollars.

 John’s $20,000 Roller-Coaster Ride